AndrewZhou0116/lcsrs/README.md

-##A tiny CLI script for tracking LeetCode practice + spaced repetition
+##A CLI script for tracking LeetCode practice + spaced repetition